 Often confused with the Labrador Retriever, the Chesapeake Bay Retriever might not require much grooming but is still NOT a hypoallergenic dog.
-In fact, this intelligent and affectionate breed is known for being an above-average shedder!
+This intelligent and affectionate breed is known for being an above-average shedder!

-Although known as a moderate shedder, the Chesapeake Bay Retriever does not have to be off-limits to allergy sufferers, though.
-Fortunately, there are a few steps you can take to limit your allergy symptoms.
+Although known as a moderate shedder, the Chesapeake Bay Retriever does not have to be off-limits to allergy sufferers.
+Fortunately, you can take a few steps to limit your allergy symptoms.

 The Chesapeake Bay Retriever Coat

 The Chesapeake Bay Retriever has a double, medium-length coat.
 The thick undercoat is exceptionally wooly and designed to keep this swimming pup warm in frigid waters.
-The topcoat is wavy and short and produces natural oil that repels water and keeps the skin healthy.
+The topcoat is wavy and short, producing natural oil that repels water and keeps the skin healthy.

 The Chesapeake Bay Retriever does not require too much grooming, but brushing once a week keeps the coat healthy and stimulates oil glands in the skin.
-These natural oils nourish the skin and coat and create a water-repellent surface on the topcoat.
+These natural oils nourish the skin and coat, creating a water-repellent surface on the topcoat.